Jump to Main Content

 • If you have taken multiple classes that fulfill the same requirement, we will consider the course where you earned the highest grade.

-• Prerequisite courses must be completed by the end of the quarter prior to submitting your application.
+• Prerequisite courses must be completed by the end of the quarter prior to the application deadline.
+For winter quarter start, it means the summer before.
+For autumn quarter start, it means the winter quarter or fall semester before.

 Resources: